 The certificates used are specific to the Application Proxy service.
 They get created during the initial registration and are automatically renewed by the connectors every couple of months.

-After the first successful certificate renewal the Azure AD Application Proxy Connector service (Network Service) has no permission to remove the old certificate from the local machine store.
+After the first successful certificate renewal the Microsoft Entra application proxy Connector service (Network Service) has no permission to remove the old certificate from the local machine store.
 If the certificate has expired or it won't be used by the service anymore, you can delete it safely.

 To avoid problems with the certificate renewal, ensure that the network communication from the connector towards the documented destinations is enabled.